 2515/193-10 TRAINING

-Training conducted by DLPstaff.
-For subsequent TI inspections, the regions will train any new inspectors participating in the TI inspections. will provide onsite and/or remote support for all of the TI inspections.
+Training was previously conducted by NRR/DLP/PBMB staff.
+For subsequent TI inspections, the regions will train any new inspectors participating in the TI inspections.
+NRR/DORL/LPMB has assumed program office responsibilities for this TI.
+NRR/DORL/LPMB will provide onsite and/or remote support for all of the TI inspections.
 Although not required, it might be more efficient if inspectors familiar with the station's FLEX strategies (i.e., he/she was a member of the TI-191 inspection team for the station) are used to complete this TI.

 2515/193-11 REFERENCES